-Mr Vivian Stewart, appointed to the Superloop Board as an independent non-executive director, served on the BigAir Board from June 2008 and was its Chairman at the time of BigAir's acquisition by Superloop in December 2016.
-He serves on the Superloop Board's Audit and Risk Committee and Remuneration and Nomination Committee and is Chair of the Risk Management Committee.
+Vivian Stewart, appointed to the Superloop Board as an independent non-executive director, served on the BigAir Board from June 2008 and was its Chairman at the time of BigAir's acquisition by Superloop in December 2016.
+He serves on the Superloop Audit Committee, Remuneration and Nomination Committee and is Chair of the Risk Management Committee.

 Co-founder/Director of Rising Sun Pictures and Emmy Award-winning Cinematographer